-There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after pouring it.
+There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 But what exactly does this mean, and how much truth is there in the claim?